peerkar/liferay-devcon/2025/README.md

 Here are additional resources to the DevCon talk *Making Liferay "AI ready" through an MCP Server*.
 The slides and the presentation resources can be found [here](https://github.com/4lejandrito/liferay-devcon-2025-mcp).

-The examples below are using the default test user account with the basic auth.
+The examples below are using the default test user account with Basic auth.

 ## Setting Up the Liferay MCP Server